 The sanctification of the saints is what distinguishes and sets them apart from those who indulge and revel in the ways of the world.

 Essentially, to sanctify something means to set the thing apart (consecrate) for sacred or holy use.
-These can be ornaments that serve as special reminders, indicators or memorials of significant events, so they are deemed sacred and often set apart (consecrated) through the means of a ritual wherein they are declared sanctified and holy to touch or look at.
+These can be ornaments that serve as special reminders, indicators, or memorials of significant events, so they are deemed sacred and often set apart (consecrated) through the means of a ritual wherein they are declared sanctified and holy to touch or look at.
 The same applies to vessels or furnishings that have practical value during religious events (cf. 1 Chron.
 22:19; 2 Chron.
-5:5) and given special significance.
+5:5) and are given special significance.

-When it comes to humans being sanctified, this means that a person is set aside from common activities for sacred purposes and will have a different lifestyle to what is commonplace for those who are given to being led by the spirit of disobedience that is at work in the sons of darkness.
+When it comes to humans being sanctified, this means that a person is set aside from common activities for sacred purposes and will have a different lifestyle from what is commonplace for those who are given to being led by the spirit of disobedience that is at work in the sons of darkness.

 When Hezekiah became King of Judah, he looked to God and sought to bring the people back from ungodliness to doing what is acceptable and righteous before the Lord.
 We read of Hezekiah addressing the priestly tribe of Levi: